Download - Bitcoin

 5. Verify that the checksum of the release file is listed in the checksums file using the following command:

-In the output produced by the above command, you can safely ignore any warnings and failures, but you must ensure the output lists "OK" after the name of the release file you downloaded.
-For example: bitcoin-26.0-x86_64-apple-darwin.zip: OK
+In the output produced by the above command ensure the output lists "OK" after the name of the release file you downloaded.
+For example: bitcoin-28.0-x86_64-apple-darwin.zip: OK

 6. If you haven't previously installed GNU Privacy Guard (GPG) on your system, install it now or see other installation options.